IBM/OpenWhisk-on-Kubernetes/README.md

 >**Important**: Since the Kubernetes Job needs cluster-admin role to create and deploy all the necessary components for OpenWhish, please run `kubectl get ClusterRole` and make sure you have **cluster-admin** role in order to proceed to the following steps.
 If you do not have a cluster-admin role, please switch to a cluster that has cluster-admin role.

 First, we need to change a Cluster Role Binding to give permission for the job to run on Bluemix Kubernetes clusters.
-So, create a `permission.yaml` file with the following code.
+So, create a `permission.yaml` file with the following code (Or you can clone it from our repository `git clone https://github.com/IBM/openwhisk-on-k8.git`).

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1alpha1